BharatBlade/Obsidian/Obsidian Vault/Neuroanatomy/Central Nervous System (CNS)/Brain/Structures/Nucleus Accumbens.md

-> left NAcc showed greater functional connectivity with a region in the left posterior middle temporal gyrus with increasing irritability in the patient group.
+> left [[Nucleus Accumbens]] showed greater functional connectivity with a region in the left posterior [[middle temporal gyrus]] with increasing irritability in the patient group.

 [[mukherjee2022.pdf#page=8&annotation=370R|mukherjee2022, page 8]]